 Nederburg Heritage Heroes The Anchorman 2018

-This lively and rich-layered wooded Chenin Blanc is made 100% from Chenin Blanc grapes and is brilliant with a bright golden hue.
+This lively and rich-layered wooded Chenin Blanc is made 100% from Chenin Blanc grapes.
+It is colored with a bright golden hue.

-“The Anchorman 2018 has a bouquet reminiscent of ripe fruits, especially apricots and white peaches.
+“The Anchorman 2018 has a bouquet reminiscent of ripe fruits.
+Think apricots and white peaches.
 It emits floral notes and hints of spice with layers of fruit on the palate.

-This white wine with its crisp acidity and creamy texture pairs deliciously with fish, poultry, mild Cape Malay dishes, veal, pasta and salads.”
+This white wine with its crisp acidity and creamy texture pairs deliciously with fish.
+It also tastes great with poultry, mild Cape Malay dishes, veal, pasta and salads.”

 Nederburg Two Centuries Cabernet Sauvignon 2015

-A ruby red with signature notes of dark plums and berries and hints of dark chocolates on the nose.
+A ruby red with signature notes of dark plums and berries.
+This wine hints of dark chocolates on the nose.

-Marinelli says a generous concentration of rich, ripe and sweet berried fruits dominate on the palate and harmonise with oak to produce generous mouth.
+Marinelli says a generous concentration of rich, ripe and sweet berried fruits dominate on the palate.
+This harmonises with oak to produce generous mouth.
 This fills a profusion of flavours that are tempered by firm tannins.